hellonoam/CryptoPad/README.md

 Intructions
 -----------
 Use the Procfile to run the server locally (Foreman start).
 Run bundle install beforehand.
 The migration files are in the db/migrations folder.
 To run them, run bin/run__db__migrations

+If you host your own solution make sure, you run the command "rake delete_expired_pads" once a day.